Updated August 31, 2020

 HOLLERBACH'S WILLOW TREE CAFE, Sanford.
 There are only a few German foods I like, but this place has them.
 Had lunch on a Sunday.
 Nice sized crowd, good service, good food.
 Had German potato pancakes and bratwurst sandwich.
 Very good food.
 The brats made me homesick for tail gate parties at Lambeau Field and the late Brathaus in Madison, Wisconsin.

 ICHIBAN CHINESE AND JAPANESE BUFFET, Leesburg.
-This place has a huge number of buffet bars and a correspondingly large number of fat people huddling around the fried offerings.
-It is, after all, an all you can eat buffet.
-But the surprise was the large number of pretty healthy offerings that are also available.
+This place has a huge number of buffet bars and is an all you can eat buffet.
+But the surprise was the large number of healthy offerings that are also available in addition to the fried selections.
 Boiled shrimp, barbecued chicken, lots of salad makings, a sushi bar and a stir fry bar where the chef cooks your meal for you on a hot grill.
 I had ginger stir fried chicken and it was great.
 I also tried some fried chicken wings.
 Very good.
 All in all, a bargain for only $11.25 plus tip.

 JAPAN EXPRESS HIBACHI & SUSHI, Tavares.
 This is a nice sit down restaurant in a shopping center on US-441 in Tavares.
 It offers fresh sushi, and seems to be a popular sushi spot.
 I had the hibachi dinner - filet mignon and chicken.
 It was great and just as tasty as Kiku and Lampu, the other Japanese restaurants in the area.
 Food is less costly than the other places because the meal is prepared in the kitchen quietly and with no show as in the other places.